Which biocidal products are allowed on the market?

-For biocidal products that contains only one active substance, the approval requirement will apply as of the date of approval of the active substance in the product.
+For biocidal products that contains only one active substance, the authorisation requirement will apply as of the date of approval of the active substance in the product.
 The holder of a biocidal product must submit an application for its authorisation no later than the date of approval of the substance in order to be able to market and sell that product on the EU market.
 If the product already exists on the Swedish market (either with a Swedish national authorisation or under exemption from national authorisation) and no application for authorisation has been filed by this date, the product may be put on the market during 180 days after the date of approval of the substance.
 Products which are already on the market may be used 365 days after the same date.

 If the biocidal product belongs to several product types it is only necessary to apply for national authorisation when the active substance contained in it has been approved for all relevant product types before the deadline of the last approved.

 If the product contains more than one active substance

 For a biocidal product that contains more than one active substance for the same product type, the application for national authorisation must be submitted no later than the date of approval of the last approved active substance for that product type.
 If the biocidal product belongs to several product types it is only necessary to apply for authorisation when the active substances contained in it have been approved for all relevant product types before the deadline of the last approved substance.

 If the product already exists on the Swedish market (either with a Swedish national authorisation or under exemption from national authorisation) and no application for authorisation has been filed by this date, the product may be placed on the market during 180 days after the date of approval of the substance.
 Products which are already on the market may be used 365 days after the same date.